 This issue started without any extra notice.
-Customer service notified us that the labels were not uploaded.
-Basically we receive the labels from our logistic partners, we print them out and apply them to the parcels we send out.
-And there is also a small step in the system where we concatenate the label batches to bigger files in order to make the printing easier for our collegues.
+Customer service notified us that labels were not uploaded.
+Essentially, we receive the labels from our logistic partners, we print them out and apply them to the parcels we send out.
+And there is also a small step in the system where we concatenate the label batches to bigger files to make the printing easier for our colleagues.
 Both the input and the output files are simple PDFs.

 When we checked our logs we noticed that something had been changed with the original labels.

-The error message is quite clean: the input PDF files had been changed.
+The error message was quite clear: the input PDF files’ format had been changed.
 We could verify it easily:

 We checked the link the error message mentioned… They have a commercial add-on to open PDF files higher than 1.4.